• Home

 The Conclusion

-Australia is a cherry-picked data point, especially when you look at the big picture and consider per-capita gun crime rates.
+Australia is a cherry-picked data point, especially when you look at the big picture and consider per capita gun crime rates.

 However, one could also argue that certain European countries are cherry picked data as well.

 The simple truth to the matter is: gun violence and mass shootings do not depend on gun availability or gun control.
 It depends on the culture of the people.
+And the demographics.

 Consider New Zealand – they are incredibly similar to Australia in terms of isolation and background.
 They also had nearly similar mass murder rates to Australia before the buyback.